 Take for instance AHL’s ‘Ignite My Life’ programme: its variety of recreational and learning activities are tailored to the abilities and interests of residents, enabling them to live well.
 This includes equine-assisted therapy, where residents who display an affinity for animals get to interact with rescued horses.
 The initiative has benefited more than 20 residents so far, who delight in bonding with the horses.
 For residents who enjoy cooking, a baking programme enables them to take part in monthly sessions, whipping up a spread shared with fellow residents.
 This helps to boost their self esteem as they learn to create something on their own and share their successes with others.

-AHL has also tapped into CFS’s Outing for the Elderly Fund to expand its number of outings to local museums, Gardens by the Bay and even on Duck Tours, greatly benefiting a pool of residents who are immobile.
+AHL has also tapped into CFS’s Outing for Seniors Community Impact Fund to expand its number of outings to local museums, Gardens by the Bay and even on Duck Tours, greatly benefiting a pool of residents who are immobile.
 Such outings often require significant manpower, with each resident assisted by one volunteer or staff.
 Getting funding support has helped AHL to manage the significant transportation and food costs incurred, thereby bringing outings to more of its residents.